 What is the minimum age and group size requirements?

-Because this program begins in the evening and runs until around midnight, we do not recommend it for children under the age of 6.
+This program begins in the evening and runs until around midnight.
+We do not recommend it for children under the age of 6.

 A minimum group size of 10 people, or equivalent payment, is required to participate in the program.
 The maximum capacity of the submarine is 65 people.
-If another group is scheduled for the same night that you are, the 10 person minimum no longer applies, as long as the total overnight has at least 10 people between all groups.
+If there are not enough groups signed up for a night, the Museum has the right to reschedule with advanced notice.

 Due to the popularity of the program, two or more groups may share the same reservation date.
 In the event that a group wishes to reserve the entire submarine for an exclusive stay, the group will be expected to pay for the equivalent of 65 participants.